Riley-Py/UWaterloo-Work/SCI 238/Summary Notes/Chapter 1/Notes.md

-- *Observable universe* - portion of entire universe that we can potentially observe
+- *Observable universe* - portion of entire universe that we can potentially observe (the horizon)
 - *Voyage scale* - measure of sizes
 	- *Sun*: Large grapefruit
 	- *Jupiter*: Marble